 NASA’s Glenn Research Center researchers are using a mechanical apparatus to autonomously stretch, shear, and crumple a patch of spacesuit material loaded with particles prior to launch.
 During the suborbital flight test, controlled fabric agitation causes the particles to shed.
 Researchers track the operation on video and measure the concentrations and size distributions of dust particles with miniature sensors.
 This effort is supported by NASA’s Game Changing Development program (see below).

 With support from NASA’s Game Changing Development program, researchers at NASA’s Kennedy Space Center are conducting experiments involving photoionization of lunar regolith simulant grains and observing their electrostatic repulsion via high-speed imagery.
 Illumination by an ultraviolet lamp produces an effect similar to that of solar fluxes on the lunar surface.
 Researchers will compare results with previous laboratory findings to develop a gravitational scaling law.
-They will also enter the data into a dust charging and lofting model currently under development at the University of Colorado Boulder.
+In addition to support from UCF, researchers are working with the University of Colorado Boulder to incorporate flight test data into a new dust charging and lofting model.

 Hermes LunarG